EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 ```

 ### Android 6 (M) Permissions
-On Android 6 you need to request permission to use the Calenda at runtime when targeting API level 23+.
+On Android 6 you need to request permission to use the Calendar at runtime when targeting API level 23+.
-Even if the uses-permission tags the Calendar are present in `AndroidManifest.xml`.
+Even if the `uses-permission` tags for the Calendar are present in `AndroidManifest.xml`.

 Note that the hasPermission functions will return true when: